Apple removes ICE tracking apps after Trump administration says they threaten officers - Local News 8

 Aaron has said the ICEBlock app was intended to help people avoid contact with ICE agents.
 FBI Director Kash Patel said last month that a man who shot at a Dallas ICE field office planned the attack for weeks and “searched apps that tracked the presence of ICE agents.”
 Todd Lyons, acting director of ICE, said in June, “An app that lets anyone zero in on their locations is like inviting violence against them.”

-The Justice Department, ICE and the Department of Homeland Security did not immediately respond Friday to requests for comment.
-In a statement published on Fox News Digital, which first reported Apple’s removal of the apps, US Attorney General Pam Bondi said ICEBlock and similar apps crossed a line.
+ICE and the Department of Homeland Security did not immediately respond Friday to requests for comment.
+The Justice Department pointed to a statement from US Attorney General Pam Bondi saying that ICEBlock and similar apps crossed a line.
+The statement and removal of the apps was first reported by Fox News Digital.

-“ICEBlock is designed to put ICE agents at risk just for doing their jobs, and violence against law enforcement is an intolerable red line that cannot be crossed,” Bondi said in her statement to Fox.
+“ICEBlock is designed to put ICE agents at risk just for doing their jobs, and violence against law enforcement is an intolerable red line that cannot be crossed,” Bondi said in the statement.

 ICEBlock and similar apps have been available on Apple’s app store since the spring.
 Apple, in a statement, said the company removed the apps Thursday after communication with law enforcement.
 The company didn’t specifically cite ICE or DHS, but Bondi told Fox that the Justice Department reached out to Apple, “demanding” the company remove the apps.